 Policies and funding streams that support the development of the “whole child” are more supportive than those that take a narrow view of children’s learning.

-- A good example of this kind of enlightened and supportive public policy at the federal level is the 21st Century Community Learning Centers section of the Elementary and Secondary Education Act, which explicitly focuses on “positive youth development” and “enrichment,” and encourages potential grantees to pay attention to multiple domains of young people’s development, including social, emotional, and physical development in addition to the cognitive aspects.
+- A good example of this kind of enlightened and supportive public policy at the federal level is the 21st Century Community Learning Centers section of the Elementary and Secondary Education Act (ESEA), which explicitly focuses on “positive youth development” and “enrichment,” and encourages potential grantees to pay attention to multiple domains of young people’s development, including social, emotional, and physical development in addition to the cognitive aspects.
+The latest (December 2015) reauthorization of ESEA—the Every Student Succeeds Act—has taken a more holistic view of education than its predecessor, and offers specific provisions for community schools at the federal level while also requiring states to propose “non-academic” indicators of student success.

 The same attention to coherence and relationships is evident initiative-wide.
-Early on, Children’s Aid organized, at the central level, a quality assurance infrastructure that includes regular principals’ dinners that bring together Children’s Aid and DOE leadership; monthly work group meetings for groups serving similar roles within the Children’s Aid team (community school directors, program directors, parent coordinators) focused on professional development and group problem-solving; and an Annual Summer Institute for Directors that provides an intensive professional-development and planning opportunity.9
+Early on, Children’s Aid organized, at the central level, a quality assurance infrastructure that included regular principals’ dinners that brought together Children’s Aid and DOE leadership; monthly work group meetings for groups serving similar roles within the Children’s Aid team (community school directors, program directors, parent coordinators) focused on professional development and group problem-solving; and an Annual Summer Institute for Directors designed to provide an intensive professional-development and planning opportunity.
+11

 A commitment to measuring results and to continuous improvement

 From the outset, Children’s Aid has commissioned a variety of third-party evaluations to assess the results of its work.
-These results have been used for continuous improvement in a variety of ways, such as strengthening communication and partnerships with teachers, and also used for advocacy purposes, helping to make the case that the community schools model is a viable strategy for improving results for students and their families.
+These results have been used for continuous improvement in a variety of ways, such as strengthening communication and partnerships with teachers, and for advocacy purposes.

 Collaborating on an advocacy agenda